-Through the past three months VHR’s team have been navigating our way through the situation as it progresses around the world, and communicating with our clients and candidates to find out how we can best support them.
+Through the past seven months VHR’s team have been navigating our way through the situation as it progresses around the world, and communicating with our clients and candidates to find out how we can best support them.

 Since February 2020, ahead of the majority of European and global lockdowns, VHR have provided regular guidance and communication to our clients and contractors on:

 VHR have introduced our Engineer Locator Form (ELF).
 With various travel restrictions across the globe VHR are here to help, pairing up a variety of technical jobs with engineers in over 56 countries.

 When speaking with contractors we have found a common problem that keeps occurring is that they are stuck in countries, when their contract work has ended, or they have been let go early, and are unable to get home due to the various travel restrictions and quarantines.

 When talking to clients, we also found a similar problem.
 They struggle to get the workers into these locations to fill the positions.